LongPatrol/Networkx_LinkingCustomers/README.md

 **Answer:**
 We can use the python package *networkx* to create a network of Customers using the account numbers as nodes and the comment reference as the edge.

+*Notes:*
+For the purposes of this exercise, I generated random numbers from 1 to 2500 for a total of 3000 rows.